2025 Riverdale Share Performers

 Rhythm Section

-Patrick Hornsby - Piano
+Rob Gusevs - Piano

 Danny is a multi-platinum, award-winning record producer, recording engineer and guitar player.
 He has produced over fifty albums, including Great Big Sea, Ian Tyson, Colm Wilkinson, Sophie Milman, Jane Bunnett and Spirit of the West, that have garnered 4 Juno Awards and seven EMCAs.
 As a guitarist he has performed with Murray McLauchlan, Kate and Anna McGarrigle, Sylvia Tyson and The Great Speckled Bird, and The Romaniacs.